 I wouldn’t be here if it wasn’t for the amazing instructors that I’ve had along the way.
 They made this journey so much more enjoyable and interesting.
 Every day was an adventure and I will treasure every encounter and every lecture for the rest of my life.

 I would lie if I say it wasn’t stressful as well; it’s all fun and games until your knowledge is put to test, but if I survived the first two months, anyone can.
-Also, I’m incredibly thankful to EcoTraining for making me a more confident person.
+Also, I’m incredibly thankful for EcoTraining for making me a more confident person.
 Before joining the course I was too scared to talk in front of a group of people and look at me now…I teach strangers about animal behaviour and conservation issues with a confidence I never had before.

 Last, but not least, I am thankful for the amazing friends I’ve made during this adventure; they became like a second family to me and I will always be grateful for their support and help.